 Malawi looks to expand gaming industry with licence RFPs

 Prospective applicants have until 18 November to register their interest in applying.
-The full details of the regulatory requirements to be set out in the RFP document, which will be released to companies and individuals that pay a MWK150,000 (£160/€186/$205) fee.
+The full details of the regulatory requirements are set out in the RFP document, which will be released to companies and individuals that pay a MWK150,000 (£160/€186/$205) fee.
 This document will also establish the criteria by which the regulator will assess the proposals it receives.

 The process could significantly expand Malawi’s betting and gaming industry, which is centred predominantly in the cities of Blantyre and the capital, Lilongwe.